westboroughIOT/hello-wiot-club/ESPDUINO_basics.md

 ESPDUINO is a recent WIFI enabled Arduino board that is very easy to use for IOT project.
-ESPDUI combines Arduino and ESP8266 wireless capability.
-So connecting to Wifi and posting data to cloud can be done with easy steps.
+ESPDUINO combines Arduino and ESP8266 wireless capability.
+Connecting ESPDUINO to Wifi and posting sensor data to cloud can be done in easy steps.

 ![alt tag](https://github.com/westboroughIOT/hello-wiot-club/blob/master/microcontrollers/ESPDuino/IMG_1137.JPG)

 Espduino can be purchased online as low as $8,this makes any IOT project cost effective.